 Ithaca is a beautiful college town nestled in the Finger Lakes region of New York State.
 It has its own airport and Amtrak runs trains from New York city.
-Albany is the nearest major city – a good 3 hour drive.
+Albany is the nearest major city – a good 3-hour drive.

 Ithaca is a town known for its stunning natural beauty, towering waterfalls, and gorges.
-Two impressive cascade falls are Ithaca falls which plunges 45 metres into Cayuga Lake in the middle of town and Buttermilk falls – the tallest in the finger lakes area.
+Two impressive cascade falls are Ithaca falls which plunges 45 meters into Cayuga Lake in the middle of town and Buttermilk falls – the tallest in the finger lakes area.
 There are many more waterfalls that require a hike to access.

 There are plenty of hiking, biking and boating opportunities here.
 Cayuga Lake, the largest of the finger lakes, is a great place for boating and kayaking.
 The popular Cayuga Lake wine trail includes wine tasting.
 Cascadilla Gorge is located within the city and is a good hiking point for visitors with nine falls along the way.
-This trail is used by many locals for everyday walking.

 Ithaca has several choices for good food.
 Just a taste in downtown is a Spanish tapas place.
 Another choice for delicious food is Mix Kitchen and Bar, a vibrant restaurant with fusion foods including vegetarian and vegan options.